Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “Just some storage unit.”

 “Because the building is an old church, not an actual depot.
-Marcus doesn’t do any upkeep on his assets.
+Marcus doesn’t bother with much upkeep on his assets.
 I bet he hasn’t visited the place in years, and couldn’t name a single object inside.
 He owns a lot of property.
 You couldn’t possibly give a fuck about every single piece of land your lineage has ever owned.
 You’d go mental.
-Anyway, I can imagine that a financial advisor might’ve told him to put religious art in the church.
-It’s like playing cards.
+Anyway, I can imagine a financial advisor might’ve told him to chuck religious art in a church.
+This game is like playing cards.
 You try to make the right combinations to get the highest amount of points.
 Lyon is also known for religious works, y’know.
-He should collect them, whether he cares for it or not.”
+He should preserve them, whether he cares for them or not.”

 Ekster hummed.
 “That clarifies some things.”